SEO is dead.

 When it comes to improving SEO, you have to be on top of your game.

 Google has over 200 signals and they’re changing all the time.
 Being search engine optimized is no longer a ‘nice-to-have’ that can add to ROI.
 In today’s world, it’s simply a must.
+If you’re not sure how your site is doing, drop your URL into Sure Oak’s free SEO Report tool.

 - SEO tactics are not enough.
 Tactics must be part of a larger SEO strategy to be effective.